vector-express/vectorexpress-api/README.md

 # [Vector Express](https://www.smidyo.com/vector-express) - Free Vector Conversion, Analyzing and Processing API

 ### Recent updates
+- /ungroup/ processor now has a "selector" parameter
+- New /change-attribute/ and /xslt/ processor
 - New /fix-illustrator-svg-font-names/ processor
 - New /cad/ convertor for svg -> dxf conversion
 - New /linearmovement/ analyzer